-Introduction to HTML: A Beginner's Guide
+Introduction to HTML - A Beginner's Guide

 HTML (HyperText Markup Language) is the standard language used to create and design web pages and web applications.
 It is the foundation of web development, providing the structure and layout for web content.
 Whether you're building a simple webpage or a complex website, HTML is essential for presenting text, images, links, forms, and other elements on the internet.